-Copies of RAs are kept in the office and masters are on Google Drive.
+Copies of RAs are kept on Google drive and a copy in the folder in the office.
 Staff will be asked to read the assessments and to sign to confirm their understanding of, and acceptance to work in accordance with them.